 Some of the best cameras today are smartphones.
-These are our favorites.
+These are our favorites

 Cons:

-If you're ready to jump up to 5G but don't need all the extras in the iPhone Pro or iPhone Pro Max, we think the iPhone 12 will be a hit for you and your pocketbook.
-It has the same sensors as the pricier iPhone 12 models, minus LiDAR and telephoto, but it rings up a few hundred cheaper.
+If you're ready to jump up to 5G but don't need all the extras in the iPhone Pro or iPhone Pro Max, we think the iPhone 13 will be an instant hit for you.
+It has the same A15 chip as the pricier iPhone 13 models, minus adaptive refresh and telephoto, but it rings up a few hundred cheaper.
+And bonus: you can get it in pink.

-The iPhone 12 gives you 12MPs on the front-facing camera and 12MP on the rear.
+The iPhone 13 gives you 12MPs on the front-facing camera and dual 12MP cameras on the rear.
 The dual cameras on the back snap photos in wide-angle and ultra-wide-angle.
-There's no telephoto lens on this model, but you can zoom in at 5x.
-HDR video is capped at 30fps, about half that of the iPhone 12 Pro.
-The selfie cam can now do Night mode and Deep Fusion, high-end features borrowed from the iPhone 11.
-The iPhone 12 shines and outperforms even the iPhone 11 Pro in low light and bright sun.
+There's no telephoto lens on this model but you can zoom in at 5x.
+Dolby HDR video is capped at 30fps, about half that of the iPhone 13 Pro.
+The selfie cam can do Night mode and Deep Fusion, high-end features first introduced in the iPhone 11.
+The iPhone 13 shines and outperforms even the iPhone 12 Pro in low light and bright sun, so there's no reason not to upgrade to the latest and greatest.

 Pros: